OzgeAygul/grad-final/README.md

 ## Interactive Visualizations

 - **Treemap**: An interactive treemap visualization shows the actual vs. optimized usage of university spaces, allowing users to explore space efficiency at a granular level.
-- **Scatter Plot**: This plot contrasts actual and optimized space utilization over time, with bubble sizes representing space capacity, offering insights into optimization potential.
+- **Scatter Plot**: This plot contrasts actual and optimized space utilization in two dimensions, with bubble sizes representing space capacity, offering insights into mathematical optimization potential.
 - **Tradeoff Visualization**: A dynamic visualization that illustrates the trade-offs between increasing student enrollment and the required number of course sections.